Student Code of Conduct

 A student admitted to the University of Houston-Victoria accepts the responsibility to conform to all UHV rules and regulations.
 Proven failure to meet this obligation will justify appropriate disciplinary action including, but not limited to, expulsion, suspension, disciplinary probation, reprimand or warning.
 Although the University will make every reasonable effort to make the rules and regulations available, students are responsible for becoming familiar with them on their own accord.

-The University of Houston-Victoria student conduct process is the responsibility of the Director of Student Life and Services.
+The University of Houston-Victoria student conduct process is the responsibility of the Senior Director of Student Services & Judicial Affairs.

 1.1 Students are subjected to applicable federal, State, and local laws; University of Houston System rules, regulations, and policies, including those set forth in the UH System Administrative Memoranda.